fisaks/MessageBoard/README.md

   v1 only returns limited meta data in the response and supports only json response format.

   v2 returns full meta data in the response and supports both json and xml response format.
-     The response format is choosen based on the Accept header of the client.
+     The response format is chosen based on the Accept header of the client.

 If no version is specified version 1 is used.